odoo/documentation/content/legal/terms/terms_of_sale.rst

 any costs relating to the legislation of the country in which the client is located.
-For clients with a global presence, the applicable pricing is always based on the client location with the highest price list, unless otherwise specified in writing at the time of purchase.
+For clients with a global presence, the applicable pricing is always based on the client location with the highest price list, unless otherwise specified in writing at the time of purchase.Odoo Enterprise self hosted requires a minimum annual agreement paid upfront.

 Odoo S.A. undertakes to do its best to supply services in due time in accordance with the agreed timeframes.
 However, none of its obligations can be considered